Sergio Aguero: Man City unveil statue of striker on 10th anniversary of Premier League title-winning goal

 Sergio Aguero scored 257 goals in 384 appearances for City to become the club's record goalscorer; The Argentine's stoppage-time goal ended a 44-year wait to become champions; Watch 'Drink It In: The Rise Of Manchester City' on Sky Sports Premier League on Sunday at 7.30pm

-Manchester City have unveiled a statue of Sergio Aguero outside the Etihad Stadium on the 10th anniversary of his title-winning goal against QPR.
+Sergio Aguero says his title-winning goal against QPR "changed everything" as Manchester City unveiled a statue of the former striker outside the Etihad Stadium on the 10th anniversary of the incredible moment.

 The statue of the striker joins those of his former team-mates David Silva and Vincent Kompany that were installed last year on the East Side of the Etihad.